dgolteanu/MSc/Lab book/README.md

 profiler.disable()
 profiler.dump_stats(f'{Run_name}_profile.prof')
 ```
 All other mentions of cProfile/Pstats code were removed/commented from main.py as seen in the commit, `data_set` (line 110), `metadata` (line 111), `Run_name` (line 112) and `k_val` (line 127) variables were changed to the "BacteriaTest" dataset and k value of 6 respectively.
-No other code modifications from what is seen in the commit were made, all line numbers are quoted as seen in the commit (as modifications susequently change line numbering). **Exact profiling code existed only on local machine as profiling occured after commit 0f8f3ed where the branch had significant commits; to reporduce profiling download the given commit and perform above mentioned modifications before running**.
+No other code modifications from what is seen in the commit were made, all line numbers are quoted as seen in the commit (as modifications subsequently change line numbering).
+Exact profiling code existed only on local machine as profiling occured some time after commit 0f8f3ed was pushed, the local branch had significant commits thus was stashed to revert to commit 0f8f3ed; **to reporduce profiling download the given commit and perform above mentioned modifications before running**.

-**Any 'Profiling' results/files seen in this or subsequent MLDSP code commits on github should not be interpreted as they may be incorrect or test runs, only the results in this MSc repository**.
+Any 'Profiling' results/files seen in this or subsequent MLDSP code commits on github should not be interpreted as they may be incorrect or test runs, only the results in this MSc repository.
 Profiling results can be viewed by importing the desired cProfile output file into the [profiling.ipynb](../Scripts/profiling.ipynb) jupyter notebook.
 The aproximate total run time was **930.171 s**.

-N.B cProfile could not be run from the command line as a module due to errors in pickling within the parallel code (pool).
+N.B cProfile could not be run from the command line as a module due to errors in pickling within the parallel code (pool):
 ```
 Traceback (most recent call last):
   File "/Users/dolteanu/.pyenv/versions/3.9.0/lib/python3.9/runpy.py", line 197, in _run_module_as_main